AnanwitaSarkar/Operation-Analytics-and-Investigation-Metric-Spike/README.md

 ---

 By performing in-depth analytics and investigations on operational metrics using SQL, this project aims to provide valuable insights that can drive data-driven decision-making and improve various aspects of the business.

-Feel free to customize the README further to match your project's structure and context.